john-itcsolutions/cheirrs/README.md

               ____________________________

+(Notes;

-(Note; you are user 'ubuntu' here, so if you need a new password, just
+1. you are user 'ubuntu' here (in all vm's), so if you, or any user, needs a new password, just

-`sudo passwd ubuntu`
+`sudo passwd ubuntu` or `sudo passwd <user-name>`

-Later, within the master postgresql database container, you will need to give postgres user a password:

-`sudo passwd postgres`

-does this.

-To add, for example, 2 load-balancer units, simply
+2. To add, for example, 2 load-balancer units, simply

 `juju add-unit -n 2 kubeapi-load-balancer`